Overview

 Grinnell College Financial Aid Resources

-If you are looking for more information about financial aid and scholarships at Grinnell or have questions that are specific to your personal situation, we recommend that you reach out directly to the financial aid office!
+For more information about financial aid at Grinnell, or for questions that are specific to your financial situation, we recommend that you reach out directly to the financial aid office!

 Here’s how you can get in touch: